element-hq/element-x-ios/CONTRIBUTING.md

 brew bundle
 ```

-Git LFS is used to store UI test snapshots. `brew bundle` will already install it, however it can also be installed after a checkout by running:
+Git LFS is used to store UI test snapshots. `swift run tools setup-project` will already install it, however it can also be installed after a checkout by running:

 ```
 git lfs install